Understanding Frequent Urination: Causes, Symptoms, and Treatment

 - Urinary Tract Infections (UTIs): Bacterial infections affecting the bladder or urethra can cause urinary frequency, along with pain, a burning sensation, and urgency to urinate.

-- Diabetes: Both type 1 and type 2 diabetes can lead to frequent urination due to high blood sugar levels affecting kidney function, resulting in increased urine production.
+- Diabetes: Frequent urination can occur with both type 1 and type 2 diabetes.
+High blood sugar levels can affect kidney function, resulting in increased urine production.

-- Enlarged Prostate: In men, benign prostatic hyperplasia (BPH) can put pressure on your urinary system and cause frequent urination, particularly at night.
+- Enlarged Prostate: Frequent urination in men can be due to benign prostatic hyperplasia (BPH).
+The prostate can put pressure on the urinary system and cause frequent urination, particularly at night.

 - Pregnancy: Hormonal changes and the growing uterus exert pressure on the bladder, leading to more frequent trips to the bathroom.